icanci01/Group2_Homework5/README.md

 # Homework5
-#Remember to import the external jars in lib library
+#Remember to import the external jars from lib library